thomaskkk/cloud_function/README.md

 | JP | Aug 29 2022 | JP-110 | 30

 Save the report and make it public with an access token, you will use this info in the request Json body.

+### Setup a GCP Cloud function
+Create an enviroment variable with the name `AUTH_BEARER_TOKEN` with a secret token of your choice

+You should configure the cloud function as usual copying `main.py` and `requirements.txt` and define the entrypoint as `main`

 ### Configure API Eazybi project
 Go to your account Source Data tab and add a new source aplication as a `Rest:API`.